robertharju/Atlantis/README.md

   The testing of -
   The continuing of -

 A different way of thinking.
-Atlantis Protocol is to move beyong the current, while allowing future, speed at which Bitcoin transactions are handeled.

-Atlantis Protocol (further noted as "AP") is not to replace Bitcoin or Lightning.
-AP is a layer that can be injected and run atop any pre-existing system.
+Atlantis Protocol (further noted as "AP") is a layer that can be injected and run atop any pre-existing system.

-AP can process and write at quicker rates, by utilizing technology that has existed for many generations, allowing it to write to current layers on a mass scale.
+AP can process and write at quicker rates to all currently existing layers, and push the boundaries into future layers.